-• For information on icons displayed on the frame of a thumbnail, see "Image Frame Information in the Main Window and Edit Image Window" (p.147).
+For information on icons displayed on the frame of a thumbnail, see "Image Frame Information in the Main Window and Edit Image Window" (p.137).
 32bit On 32-bit OSs, up to only 1000 images can be displayed per folder.
 Starting with the 1001st image, images are handled in the same way as non-supported images.
 Try to maintain 1000 images or less per folder.

-- For information on movie files, see "Playing Back Movies and Saving Still Photos" (p.134). - When aspect ratio information is attached to an image shot with any supported camera other than the EOS 5D Mark II, the image is displayed as a cropped image (p.68). - In the main window, in addition to this view (thumbnail layout), you can select multi-layout.
+- If you double-click on the movie file, the movie playback application specified with the computer's OS settings will start up and play back the movie.
+In this case, edited movies will not be played back.
+You can also change the movie playback application to EOS MOVIE Utility with Preferences (p.128).
+For detailed instructions on EOS MOVIE Utility, refer to the EOS MOVIE Utility Instruction Manual. - When aspect ratio information is attached to an image shot with any supported camera other than the EOS 5D Mark II, the image is displayed as a cropped image (p.67). - In the main window, in addition to this view (thumbnail layout), you can select multi-layout.
 Multi-layout allows you to check the image in detail (p.19).